piheta/G09RedX/DESIGN.md

    There will be a header on with the name of the company which will be next in line of importance.
 The header includes a logo, and some important links, like "Products", "Companies", and "Testiomonials".
 After the header and header content, the products are displayed.
 Further down the page we have a                                section about the company and reviews.
 Towards the bottom of the page we have a footer, with a sitemap.
 4. Images:
+   We will have text above/around some images that display products, and in the header.
+On the header image we will have a redish color overlay to play in to the theme of the company.

+5. Icons:
+   We wont use icons, as far as we know right now.
+This might change.

+6. Typography:
+   We will use Sans-Serif font, as that is more modern.
+We will use sharp edges to play into the professionalism of our company.

+7. Border rounding:
+   The corners should be sharp, but if we use rounding, it will be very minimal, just to put ease on the eyes.
+Sharp corners reflect professionalism.